Frequently Asked Questions

 What are the small light-blue signs near a cryptocurrency name, like ETH or TRX?

 These signs denote various crypto networks — and they can be very important for a successful crypto swap.
-Nowadays, many crypto coins and tokens exist on several different crypto network.
+Nowadays, many crypto coins and tokens exist on several different crypto networks.
 For example, Aave exists both on Ethereum (ETH) and Binance Smart Chain (BSC) networks.

 If you see such light-blue sign for "You send" cryptocurrency, you should make sure you send your coins to the generated address on exactly that network indicated by the sign.